alexliyihao/lpa-analysis/README.md

 ## Documentation

 - Most of the Python codes are documented in their source code
-- A Sphinx-based autodoc is host [here](TODO: add the link)
-- A copy of the autodoc can be found in docs/_build/html/index.html, which is saved on purpose.
+- A copy of the sphinx-autoapi based doc can be found in docs/_build/html/index.html.
+Due to some version issue we cannot host it on readthedoc.

 ## License